learn-co-curriculum/oo-student-scraper/README.md

 writing code to scrape.
 Just awful.

 Don't worry!
 We've very cleverly solved this problem for the purposes of this project.
 We've created a mock-up student site, [available here as a GitHub Page][]

-[available here as a GitHub Page]: https://learn-co-curriculum.github.io/student-scraper-test-page/
+[available here as a github page]: https://learn-co-curriculum.github.io/student-scraper-test-page/

 This copy is being maintained only for the purposes of this project, so we don't have to worry about things like the styling changing or the code breaking and